History of Berliner FC Dynamo (1989–2004): Regionalliga Nordost (1994–1998)

 FC Berlin lost 0–2 at home to FC Rot-Weiß Erfurt at the Stadion im Sportforum on the 12th matchday, 15 October 1995.
 Coach Helmut Koch was dismissed two days later.
 FC Berlin had captured only eight points during the first 12 matches in the league and was now in the relegation zone.
 Werner Voigt became the new coach.
-He had a long history with the club as both player and youth coach.
-FC Berlin was set to play against arch-rival 1.
-FC Union Berlin on the 13th matchday, 21 October 1995.
+He had a long history with the club as both player and coach.
+FC Berlin was set to play against arch-rival Union Berlin on the 13th matchday, 21 October 1995.
 The team was led by managing director Dr. Dieter Fuchs in the match, as Voigt had not yet arrived.
 FC Berlin lost the derby 1–3 in front in front of 2,170 spectators at the Stadion im Sportforum.
 Voigt took over on 4 November 1995.
-FC Berlin lost 2–4 away to Bischofswerdaer FV 08 in the first match under Voigt on the 14th matchday.
-Experienced defender Mario Maek also returned to the club.
+FC Berlin lost 2–4 away to Bischofswerdaer FV 08 in the first match under Voigt on the 14th matchday, on 4 November 19958.
+Experienced defender Mario Maek also returned to the club at the same tame.
 He was recruited, together with fellow midfielder Roman Müller, from SC Union 06 Berlin.
 Both made their first match against FC Hertha 03 Berlin-Zehlendorf at the Stadion im Sportforum on the 15th matchday, 11 November 1995.
-Mario Maek had been brought up from the youth department of BFC Dynamo and had played matches for BFC Dynamo in the European Cup.
+Mario Maek had been brought up in the youth department of BFC Dynamo and had even played matches for BFC Dynamo in the European Cup in the mid-1980s.
 The team was on 15th place in the league after the first half of the season.
 Sven Ohly left for 1.
 FSV Schwerin during the winter break.